 Horse meat in Mihachi’s

-What can I say – It was super tasty, plentiful, and not very expensive.
-I also ordered a Shōchū, with green tea as a mixer – you can’t always drink sake.
-Full and satisfied, I set off home.
-The day had been long, but exciting as well.
+What can I say — it was excellent.
+Generous portions, genuinely delicious, and surprisingly easy on the wallet.
+I also ordered a shōchū with green tea as a mixer, because you can’t drink sake every night.
+Full and content, I made my way home.
+It had been a long day, but a good one.